Nyrthos

 Nyrthos is an action RPG developed by BeerDeer Games, a Czech independent game development studio.
-The target platforms are Microsoft Windows, Macintosh, Android and iOS.
+The target platforms are Microsoft Windows, MacOS, Android and iOS.

 Gameplay

 The game takes place in a fictional world, "Nyrthos", a continent surrounded by sea.
-Little is known about the actual storyline.
+The storyline details have not been extensively revealed by the developers.

-Nyrthos draws influence from the Diablo and Gothic series.
-The game's core mechanics will be similar to other RPGs (e.g. killing monsters, leveling, learning new skills, looting), however, Nyrthos will also borrow mechanics from other genres, such as giving the players the option to build structures and manage resources like a simulation video game.
+Nyrthos is influenced by the Diablo and Gothic series.
+The game's core mechanics will be similar to other RPGs (e.g. killing monsters, leveling, learning new skills, looting).
+However, Nyrthos will also incorporates elements from other genres, allowing players to build structures and manage resources, similar to a simulation video game.